This article has been updated.

 According to the new report, severe food insecurity has been increasing in all sub-regions of Africa and in South America.

 How is hunger measured?

-In the year 2000, the first Millennium Development Goal (MDG1) set out to halve 1990 extreme poverty and hunger rates by 2015.
 To measure progress, the UN calculates the proportion of people in a country’s population who are undernourished.
 This means people whose food consumption is continuously below a minimum level of dietary energy requirement for maintaining an acceptable minimum body size and leading a healthy active life.